byPixelTV/skript-db/README.md

 Stores the connection information for a data source.
 This should be saved to a variable in a `script load` event or manually through an effect command.

- The url format for your database may vary!
-The example provided uses a MySQL database.
+ The url format for your database may vary depending on database you are using.
+ MariaDB/PostgreSQL users: make sure to check `config.yml` to use the correct driver.
 #### Syntax
 ```
 [the] data(base|[ ]source) [(of|at)] %string%